anushka5531/Computer-hardware/README.md

 ## Instruction Encoding
 - The first bit of the instruction is "opcode".
 ![Reset](https://github.com/user-attachments/assets/81ec92cd-86d6-4020-a0a6-69071baacfa6)
-The machine language used in this project consists of two types of instructions :
+The assembly language used in this project consists of two types of instructions :
 - A instruction: Sets the A register to the specified value. opcode=0
 - C instruction: Computes the value of "comp", stores result in "dest". opcode=1
 - if the boolean expression "comp" (for {comp;jump}) is true then jumps to execute instruction stored in ROM[A].